Call Us : 248.347.9090

 Okay, it took a little longer than expected, but we just received the first Maria Sherapova signature sunglass in from Tag Heuer and it’s amazing:

-Sometimes you run across a pair of sunglasses with such a distinct personality that everyone who sees them uses the
+Sometimes you run across a pair of sunglasses with such a distinct personality that everyone who sees them uses the same adjective to describe them.

 That’s exactly what happened when we first set our eyes on the Chloé “Tilia” sunglasses.